nilsteampassnet/teampass_doc/docs/install/upgrade.md

 # Step 1

-It's an introduction page with some recommendations and the licence display.
+It's an introduction page with some recommendations.

+Get logged using an _Administrator account_.

 # Step 2

 Some server checks are performed based upon the path.
 Please check that the path is correct before starting.

-	Be sure to check that Encryption Key is correct.

 # Step 3

-Check that the given database credentials are correct and permit Teampass to get connected to the database.

-It is required to give the next credentials:

-- **Server name** (ex: localhost)
-- **Database name** (it is recommended to have a dedicated database for Teampass.
-Ex: teampass)
-- **User** (it is recommended that this user has ROOT privileges on Teampass database)
-- **Password**
-- **Tables prefix**
+This page loads the database credentials from the file `/includes/config/settings.php`.
+If you have performed changes, you need to edit this file priori to continue this step.

+If a previous upgrade didn't stored the saltky inside the database, a fieldset will appears asking you to enter it inside a specific password field.

+> You need to write the saltkey that is inside the sk.php file.

 # Step 4

-This step permits the tables creation and data copy.
+This step permits the database update.

-A second part of this step consists in generating the Items keys if needed.
+# Step 5

+This step updates configuration files

 # Done